grannycart/subworld-shortstory1/10kstorynotes.md

 * For 2nd version rev2 pass:
 	* Consider dropping all names?
 Or all names except Cassandra and Percy?
 	* Go through story and see if you can more elegantly massage the dialog -- say, if a character enters, do you need to credit their dialog with a: character said.
-	* Check any sentence with a conjunction, and make the segments are related.
+	* Check any sentence with a conjunction, and make the sure segments are related.
 Otherwise, break into separate sentences.
 	* (Add these review notes to review notes for book1)
 	* Strip it down a minimalist thing?
 * 2nd version rev1 notes: